The power of a database with the familiarity of a spreadsheet.

 Viewsare a powerful Airtable feature that allows you to configure how you view the data in a table.
 The Grid view is probably most familiar because it is almost exactly like a spreadsheet.
 The Calendar view can be useful for Tables with dates, like deadlines.
 The Gantt view may be helpful if items have start and end dates, it shows them in a timeline.

 Fields are what cells are in spreadsheets.
 This is where the individual pieces of data are kept.
 Fields can do more than just hold text.
 Currently, Airtable has 29 field types, including Single-line text, Long text, Attachment (which can be used to save images, audio, and other files), and Date.

 Just like with databases and spreadsheets, records are the rows of Airtable.

 Airtable apps are one of Airtable's more unique features.
 Apps extend Airtable's functionality significantly.
 It's a bit like the App store on your phone.

-Just like apps, automations is a very powerful feature that extend what's possible with Airtable.
+Just like apps, automations are a very powerful feature that extends what's possible with Airtable.
 As the name suggests, Airtable automations allow you to automate tasks based on your data.
 You can have Airtable take action based on various triggers such as when a new record is added to a view, or when a record changes.
-Automations will save time by automating repetitive, manual tasks and reduce the margin of error.
+Automations will save time by automating repetitive, manual tasks and reducing the margin of error.

 Is Airtable a Relational Database?

 Yes.
 A powerful feature of Airtable is its ability to link records from one table to another.
 This will create a relationship between those two tables.
-Meaning that Airtable qualifies as a relational database.
+Meaning, Airtable qualifies as a relational database.

 For example, imaging creating a database for your soccer club.
 These are some of the tables you would likely need: